 Now you have a valuable piece of content, you have a form that serves as a gate, and you have buyers that want access to that information.
 And that’s when you’ll start to see a dramatic increase in your lead generation.

 And the very last thing that I check is, after three form fields, for every field that I add to a form, I’m essentially halving the number of people that will submit that.
 So, if 100 people would submit a form with three fields, then 50 will submit a form with four fields, and 25 with five fields, and so on and so forth.
 And very, very often what we’re asking for in information is not proportionate to what we’re offering in information.

-If you have an infographic to download and you’re asking for first name, last name, email address, company, title, phone number, business phone number, annual budget, like the more you ask, the fewer your form submissions.
+If you have an infographic to download and you’re asking for the first name, last name, email address, company, title, phone number, business phone number, annual budget, like the more you ask, the fewer your form submissions.
 So, make sure the information you’re asking for is proportionate to the value you’re offering.
-And 9 times out of 10 all you need on these lead generation forms for this middle of funnel, these first touches, this nurture process, is first name, last name, and email address.
+And 9 times out of 10 all you need on these lead generation forms for this middle of the funnel, these first touches, this nurturing process, is the first name, last name, and email address.

 Nathan: Phil, is there a strategy for further down the road that you start asking those more demographic questions?
 Is there a way to do this in your forms?

 Phil: Absolutely.
 This is where Act-On’s native form tools have tremendous value that something like a Gravity Forms or a Ninja Forms wouldn’t have.
 So, with Act-On you can use what’s called progressive profiling.
 And what that is, is the same tracking technology that’s aggregating behaviors and tracking what pages you visited, what content you download, what forms you’ve already submitted, what Act-On can do with progressive profiling, is it can learn what information it already has on me.